-Questions regarding the firm:
+4) Questions regarding the firm and subcontractor (if used):

-- [A] Does the organization have a long history providing community residencial services successfully? - [B] Has the offeror demonstrated required experience in administering community residential facilities? - [C] How successful is the general history of the firm regarding timely and successful provision of services? - [D] Does it appear the offeror has managed/operated community residencial facilities in a fiscally responsible manner? - [E] Has the contractor (or subcontractor) had previous contracts which resulted in non-performance issues, other problems, or default of contracts? - [F] Is there a history of lawsuits in which the offeror has gone to trial and lost in a court of law? - [G] Many times a nuisance suit will be settled out of court as ordinary business practice; is there an indication that this has happened beyond ordinary occurrences or showing a pattern of non-performance, violence, or trouble in a particular area? - [H] Is the offeror ACA accredited?
-If not, has the offeror provided a plan for achieving accreditation? - [I] Does the offeror show a history of being able to maintain a staff of security personnel?
+- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided letters of reference from previous clients? - d) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror? - e) Does the organization have a long history providing prison services successfully? - f) Has the offeror demonstrated required experience in administering prison facilities? - g) Has the contractor (or subcontractor) had previous contracts which resulted in non-performance issues, other problems, or default of contracts? - h) Is there a history of lawsuits in which the offeror has gone to trial and lost in a court of law? - i) Many times, a nuisance suit will be settled out of court as ordinary business practice; is there an indication that this has happened beyond ordinary occurrences or showing a pattern of non-performance, violence, or trouble in a particular area? - j) Is the offeror ACA accredited?
+If not, has the offeror provided a plan for achieving accreditation? - k) Does the offeror show a history of being able to maintain a staff of security personnel?

-Questions regarding the personnel.
+Questions regarding the proposed program: